Saber Rebai

 Saber Rebai (صابر الرباعي, Saber al Ruba'i; born 13 March 1967) is a Tunisian singer, actor, and composer.
 He is known for his song "Sidi Mansour".
 Some albums carry the variant transliteration Saber el Rebaii.
 He is one of the most well-known artists in the Arab world.

 Early life

-Reabï was born in Tunisia.
+Rebai was born in Tunisia.
 In 2006, while performing in Aden, he spoke about his extreme pride of his Yemeni heritage.

 Career

-Besides being an accomplished violinist, he started the singing as his profession at 17 years old impressed by singers among which Mohammed Abdel Wahab, Abd El Kader El Asaly, Wadih El Safi, Abdel Halim Hafez, Karem Mahmoud.
-Saber composed some of his songs melodies among which the song Word (Kalima).
+Besides being an accomplished violinist, he started singing professionally at 17 years old, impressing leading musicians at the time, including Mohammed Abdel Wahab, Abd El Kader El Asaly, Wadih El Safi, Abdel Halim Hafez, and Karem Mahmoud.
+Saber composed some of his songs' melodies, including the song Kalima.
 He worked with Hilmi Baker, Salah El Charnoubi and Dr. Abd El Rab Idriss.

 International concerts

-Saber Rebai went in tours across Europe, USA, Australia and also performed in Palestine and South Korea.
+Saber Rebai went on tour across Europe, USA, Australia and also performed in Palestine and South Korea.
 He gave shows in the Olympia in Paris, Carthage and Cairo.

 Awards

-Saber Al Rubai won many awards for his participation in international festivals among which:
+Saber Rebai won many awards for his participation in international festivals among which: